Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Method

 \subsection{Differentiating through Waymax}

 \textbf{Obtaining gradients.} We apply our APG method in the Waymax simulator \cite{gulino2024waymax}.
 Being implemented in Jax \cite{jax2018github}, it is relatively flexible in choosing which variable to differentiate and with respect to what.
-That being said, many of the \emph{obtainable} derivatives are not meaningful.
-For example, \begin{enumerate} \item The derivatives of future agent locations with respect to current traffic light states or roadgraphs are all zero, because the simulator dynamics (e.g., bicycle or delta dynamics) do not depend on the roadgraph or the traffic lights.
-There are no rigid-body collisions.
+However, one is now faced with the task of choosing which gradients to use for training and how.
+Some are unavailable or not meaningful.
+For example, \begin{enumerate} \item The derivatives of future agent locations with respect to current traffic light states or roadgraph points are all zero, because the simulator dynamics (e.g., bicycle or delta dynamics) do not depend on the roadgraph or the traffic lights.

 \item Certain metrics such as collision or offroad detection are boolean in nature.
 Other objects such as traffic lights have discrete states.
 While useful for training, these are problematic for differentiation. \end{enumerate}